Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

 ## Important terms & defintions in ML (Still more to be put)

+True Negative (2493)
+False Negative (3)
+True Positive (0)
+False Positive (4)

+Not everytime accuracy is doing well (How many examples you clarify correctly), doesnt mean the model will always be doing weel (Massive classify
+Class Balance will be a big part

+Metric:
+Precision (TP/(TP+FP))

 ### Other terms or definitions (Yet to be placed in a category):
 - **Log-Loss Function:** Log-Loss function (Logarithmic Loss) measures a classification model’s performance by quantifying the difference between predicted probabilities and actual binary labels.
 - **Training**: The process where a machine learning model learns patterns from labeled data by adjusting its parameters to minimize errors using optimization algorithms.